GluuFederation/docs-supportportal-prod/index.md

 # Support Portal User Guide

-The Gluu Support Portal is designed to provide Gluu customers and free open source users with a complete self-service support option.
-You can get information from the knowledge base or turn to the community for answers.
-If you can't find an answer, you can submit a request to an agent.
+The Gluu Support Portal is designed to provide a community knowledge base as well as a support solution for Gluu customers and free open source users of the Gluu Server.
+You can browse public tickets for solutions or you can submit a request to the community if you can't find answers to your questions.

+Please review our [ticket submission guide](https://github.com/GluuFederation/support-portal-docs/blob/master/sources/user-guide/how-to-ask.md) before opening a ticket.

-If you are associated with a Gluu customer account, you can register using your organization specific email to unlock customer privileges, including the ability to enlist private support, set ticket priorities, attach files to tickets, and collaborate with colleagues and certified Gluu partners on support requests.
+If you are associated with a Gluu customer account, register using your organization specific email to unlock customer privileges such as the ability to enlist private support, set ticket priorities, attach files to tickets, and collaborate with your colleagues and certified Gluu partners on support requests.

 # Finding information in the Support Portal